codebender828/svm-transaction-serializer-toolkit/README.md

 1. Create a transaction that transfers SPL tokens from your vault to the specified recipient
 2. Automatically create an associated token account for the recipient if it doesn't exist
 3. Serialize it to Base64
-4. Convert it to Base58 format for Squads
+4. Convert it to Base58 format for Squads/Kronus

-Note: The SPL token example uses the Token-2022 program, which is used by $SONIC on Sonic Mainnet.

 ## Output